Combined Clinical and Research Training

 Dallas Veterans Affairs Medical Center

-The Dallas Veterans Affairs Medical Center is located 20 minutes (13 miles) from UT Southwestern.
+The Dallas Veterans Affairs Medical Center is located 20 minutes (13 miles) ) from Parkland.
 It operates 720 beds, including a 16-bed coronary care unit.
-The VA Medical Center serves the populous North Texas area, including Dallas and Fort Worth, and a number of small VA hospitals and outlying community hospitals who refer patients to the VA Medical Center for advanced care of complex cardiac disease.
+The hospital serves the populous North Texas area, including Dallas and Fort Worth, and a number of small VA hospitals and outlying community hospitals who refer patients to the VA Medical Center for advanced care of complex cardiac disease.

-The Dallas VA has the busiest cardiac catheterization laboratory in the Veterans Hospital system and is a leader in VA-sponsored multicenter clinical trials.
+The Dallas VA has the busiest cardiac catheterization laboratory in the Veterans Hospital system and is a leader in VA sponsored multicenter clinical trials.
 Moreover, it has one of the largest electrophysiology referral bases in the VA system, with high volumes of complex ablations as well as standard EP procedures.
-In addition, the VA Medical Center serves as another one of our key continuity clinic sites.
+In addition, the Dallas VA serves as another one of our key continuity clinic sites.